FACTBOX-Coronavirus forces delay of trade fairs and conferences

 * Asian Ferroalloys, March 16-18: The conference by Fastmarkets, due to be held in Shanghai, has been postponed with no new date given.

-* Art Basel Hong Kong show, March 19-21: The high-profile annual show has been canceled.
+* Art Basel Hong Kong show, March 19-21: The high-profile annual show has been cancelled.

 * Canton Fair, spring season from April 15: The venue of China's oldest and biggest trade fair said it has suspended exhibitions until further notice.